PrestaShop/prestashop.github.io/content/news/posts/2024/PSDevCon 2024-PrestaShop-UIKit.md

 ![use_chromatic](/assets/images/2024/12/usechromatic.png)

-Chromatic is a solution that provides a graphical interface, integrated with Storybook, enabling the Design team to perform the review and validate visual tests.
+Chromatic is a solution that provides a graphical interface, integrated with Storybook, enabling the design team to perform the review and validate visual tests.
 Through a GitHub Action, a new Chromatic build is created for each pull request made on the main branch of the repository.

 Chromatic interface: